 Students should read the text of the story about Max aloud with you.
-Have students only do the final direction (cut out their characters and glue them into the background) if you have extra time.
+Guide students to complete the activities.

 This is a good activity for students to return to through the day if they have extra time.
 Student volunteers can also read their books to the class, or allow students to pair up and read to one another.